 Absolutely.
-Air pollution levels can be as much as 100 times worse in a building than outdoors.
-The American Lung Association says that most people spend 90% of their time in a building, making it critical for homeowners to be aware of indoor air quality (IAQ) in Boise.
+Air pollution concentration can be as much as 100 times greater in a building than outdoors.
+The American Lung Association says that most people spend 90% of their time in a building, making it critical for homeowners to be knowledgeable about indoor air quality (IAQ) in Boise.

-Many regular household products contribute to inferior indoor air quality, such as:
+Many standard household things create bad indoor air quality, such as:

 - Chemicals in parts of carpet, furniture, upholstery and drapes